 Coexistence management enables an NA to coexist with primary wireless devices in the authorized spectrum.

 Coexistence discovery and information (local) server is used to store the information used for determining coexistence of NAs operating in the authorized spectrum shared with primary wireless services.

+Network Management Service

+The NMS contains and provides the initial set-up of all network entities either directly to the network entities or by way of forwarding the information through the ANC.
+Initial configuration of the network entities is maintained in a permanent repository either as individual configuration for network entities, or as templates for types of network entites.
+The NMS also provides the parameters for the operation of the ANC.

 Coordination and Information Service

-The CIS provides access to spectrum access parameters provided by external databases or shared across multiple ANs.
+The CIS enables access to common configuration parameters either provided by external means or established and shared across multiple ANs.
 The CIS may not only provide spectrum authorization information to the AN, but may also collect and forward spectrum usage information to external databases, such as the spectrum database in the case of TVWS.
 The information in CIS could include the following:

 available bands and channels in shared spectrum